jscriptcoder/CycleGANs/README.md

 <img src="assets/discriminator_layers.png" width="100%" />

-This network sees a image, and passes it through 5 convolutional layers that downsample the image by a factor of 2.
+This network sees an image, and passes it through 5 convolutional layers that downsample the image by a factor of 2.
 The first four convolutional layers have a BatchNorm and ReLu activation function applied to their output, and the last acts as a classification layer that outputs one value.

 ### Generator
 The generators, `G_XtoY` and `G_YtoX` (sometimes called **G** and **F**), are made of an **encoder**, a *conv* net that is responsible for turning an image into a smaller feature representation, and a **decoder**, a *transpose_conv* net that is responsible for turning that representation into an transformed image.
 These generators, one from XtoY and one from YtoX, have the following architecture:

 <img src="assets/cyclegan_generator_ex.png" width="100%" />

-This network sees a image, compresses it into a feature representation as it goes through three convolutional layers and reaches a series of residual blocks.
+This network sees an image, compresses it into a feature representation as it goes through three convolutional layers and reaches a series of residual blocks.
 It goes through a few (typically 6 or more) of these residual blocks, then it goes through three transpose convolutional layers (sometimes called *de-conv* layers) which upsample the output of the resnet blocks and create a new image!

 Note that most of the convolutional and transpose-convolutional layers have BatchNorm and ReLu functions applied to their outputs with the exception of the final transpose convolutional layer, which has a `tanh` activation function applied to the output.
 Also, the residual blocks are made of convolutional and batch normalization layers.